-His work has been presented within CTM Festival 2023 in Berlin, Goethe Institute Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.
+His instruments, participative installations and research have been presented within CTM Festival 2023 in Berlin, Goethe-Institut Venezuela and within HKW Berlin, Centre Pompidou in Paris and CCCB in Barcelona through the Cultures d’avenir program.

 About <<Ensamble>>

-Ensemble is an exercise in aesthetic synthesis and reflection through rhythm.
-Based on the 6 rhythmic-visual abstractions painted by Pepe López, a process of collaboration and composition begins, aiming to identify the sequential key hidden within each of these abstractions.
+Ensemble is an exercise in reflection through rhythm.
+Based on the 6 rhythmic-visual abstractions painted by Pepe López[1], a process of collaboration and composition begins, aiming to identify the sequential key hidden within each of these abstractions.
 This means emphasizing the rhythmic motifs expressed through the color and form of each work.

-We must pause to consider the complexity of conditions and social convergences that must occur for a specific sequence of beats to universally convey a compendium of emotions.
+We must pause to consider the complexity of conditions and social convergences that must occur for a specific sequence of beats (codes) to universally convey a compendium of emotions.

 / PUN KA TUN KI - PUN KA TUN KI - PUN KA TUN KI - PU PU PU PU PUN KA K TUN KI /